Resistor52/DifferentialAnalysis/README.md

 file *
 ```

-28. Create a list of just the MD5 Hashes and corresponding filenames that were not found in reference_files:
+28. Create a list of just the MD5 Hashes that were not found in reference_files:

 ```
 awk '{print $1}' evidence_files.md5 | hfind reference_files.md5 | grep \
 "Hash Not Found" | awk '{print $1}' > new+changed_hashes_in_evidence.md5
 ```

-29. Create a list of just the MD5 Hashes and corresponding filenames that were reference_files but are no longer in evidence_files:
+29. Create a list of just the MD5 Hashes that were reference_files but are no longer in evidence_files:

 ```
 awk '{print $1}' reference_files.md5 | hfind evidence_files.md5 | grep \